Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/basic-navigation/index.md

 --- | ---
 Open Directory | Select a directory/folder to locate or set where files are saved.
 Load Files | Load files from the selected directory into this {{< glossary_link display="RO-Crate" id="ro-crate" >}}.
-Bulk Add | Select a spreadsheet from a different directory to assist you with {{< glossary_link display="metadata" id="metadata" >}} description.
+Bulk Add | Select an Excel spreadsheet or similar from a different directory to assist you with {{< glossary_link display="metadata" id="metadata" >}} description.
 This will append to your existing RO-Crate, if one has already been created.
 Note that this option currently only has functionality to add new data, rather than overwriting edited data that is already present in your RO-Crate.
 Save | Save the state of this page into your RO-Crate.
 This will create an _ro-crate-metadata.json_ file, or append data into an existing _ro-crate-metadata.json_ file.
 Close | Close without saving.
 Help | Display general help from anywhere in {{< glossary_link display="Crate-O" id="crate-o" >}}.